Ssstaffsignal

 Single regionRedis per-request, strong consistencyWorks fine

-Multi-region, low QPSCross-region coordination, ~100ms latencyAcceptable for billing
+Multi-region, low QPSCross-region coordinationAcceptable for billing

-Multi-region, high QPSPer-region enforcement, async reconciliationGlobal accuracy is a lie
+Multi-region, high QPSPer-region enforcementGlobal accuracy is approximate

-True global scalePer-region, no reconciliationRegions are independent
+True global scale (10M+ req/s)Per-region, no reconciliationRegions are effectively independent

-Appendices (Deep Dive)
+Appendices

-Appendix A: Algorithm Mechanics — Token bucket, fixed window, sliding window
+Appendix A: Algorithm Mechanics — Token Bucket, Fixed Window, Sliding Window

 A.1 What "Limit" Actually Means

-When someone says "100 requests per second," they're hiding four decisions:
+"100 requests per second" hides four decisions:

 1. Is burst allowed?